 /data , and

-../results – which will make it easier for users who download your code to run things on their own computer.
+../results – to make it easier for users who download your code to run things locally.

 When you run your code, the initial working directory will be